sam-cogan/mcp-workshops/docs/azure-devops.md

 # Azure DevOps

-The [Azure DevOps MCP Server](https://github.com/Tiberriver256/mcp-server-azure-devops) is a third party implementation by [Micah Rairdon](https://github.com/Tiberriver256), which allows AI assistants, like GitHub Copilot, to interact with Azure DevOps.
+The [Azure DevOps MCP Server](https://github.com/microsoft/azure-devops-mcp) is an MCP server created by Microsoft, which allows AI assistants, like GitHub Copilot, to interact with Azure DevOps.
 This MCP Server supports working with:

 - Projects
 - Work Items